 * Chinese training is migrating online

-As higher education becomes more of a determining factor in one’s eligibility for all sorts of jobs and employers keep their consent over quality employment, many job applicants are looking for shortcuts to remain competitive in the marketplace.
-And since the economic halt had started and found a job becomes a harsh business, people are trying to get their way out by forging their educational documents or even buying education to fake “diploma mills.”
+As higher education becomes a determining factor in one’s eligibility for all sorts of jobs and employers keep their consent over quality employment, many job applicants seek shortcuts to remain competitive in the marketplace.
+Since the economic halt had started and finding a job became a harsh business, people are trying to get their way out by forging their educational documents or even buying education to fake “diploma mills.”
 They don’t even know that this could not only humiliate them in front of their prospective employer but also end their career in a gutter—a total loss of time, money, and mental peace.

 Every single employer is now looking for the best employee, and they are judging their prospective candidate based on education and the legitimacy of their credentials earned during their study.
-Employers are keeping a close eye on every incumbent by running comprehensive education background checks.
-They know that educational success reveals a great deal about an applicant’s credentials and motivations.
+Employers are closely monitoring every incumbent by running comprehensive education background checks.
+They know that educational success reveals much about an applicant’s credentials and motivations.
 Through education background checks, an employer can get an accurate depiction of their qualifications and their intentions of playing a role in the company’s development.